mistweaverco/superevil-golint/README.md

 You should really consider running `gofmt` each time you save your files.
 There are excellent plugins that helps to ease the pain, like the wonderful [vim-go][vim-go-github] plugin for *Vim* and *NeoVim*.

+### Passing `go vet` check

+You have to pass the `go get` default rules, so we all have a consistent code-style.
+This helps to minimize the possiblity of merge conflicts and helps to ease in code-reviews.

+Here's an excerpt from [the offical documentation of `go vet`][govet]:

+> Vet examines Go source code and reports suspicious constructs,
+> such as Printf calls whose arguments do not align with the format string.
+> Vet uses heuristics that do not guarantee all reports are genuine problems,
+> but it can find errors not caught by the compilers.

+You should really consider running `go vet` each time you save your files.
+There are excellent plugins that helps to ease the pain, like the wonderful [vim-go][vim-go-github] plugin for *Vim* and *NeoVim*, which [implements this][vim-go-github-go-vet] in
+[an asynchronous way][async-linting-vim].

 ### Passing `golint` check